Criminal Code (Serious Vilification and Hate Crimes) and Other Legislation Amendment Bill 2023

 6.30 pmMr DAMETTOOpposes

-Opposed the prohibition of hate symbols provisions, arguing for protection of free speech even when offensive, and expressing concern that banning symbols pushes issues underground rather than addressing them through open debate.
+Opposed the prohibition of hate symbols as a blanket ban on content, arguing it undermines free speech.
+Cited the Queensland Council for Civil Liberties and argued that banning symbols pushes hateful views underground rather than enabling open debate.

-If things are going to offend people, I think they should be allowed to offend people.
-Like I said, that is the way to bring out true debate.2023-10-11View Hansard
+Like I said, I think the right to free speech should be protected.
+If things are going to offend people, I think they should be allowed to offend people.2023-10-11View Hansard

 6.41 pmMrs MULLENSupports